White-Oak/arch-setup-for-dummies/building-archiso.md

   echo "blacklist ssb" >> /etc/modprobe.d/blacklist.conf
   ```
 8. `nano packages.x86_64`, and add whatever packages you need.
 I added `fish` and `python2`.
-9. You are ready to go! `./build.sh`
+9. You are ready to go! `./build.sh -v`